 Most Tanzanian buses bound for a bordering country will start in Dar es Salaam, so you should have no trouble finding the right one.
 If you’re in a major satellite city like Arusha, Mwanza or Mbeya, you are usually close enough to a border and shouldn’t have trouble finding a bus going over it either.

-Note that the border between Mozambique and Tanzania is a bit rough since it requires crossing of the mighty Zambezi River.
+Backpacking Mozambique is another popular route for travelers but note that the border between Mozambique and Tanzania is a bit rough since it requires crossing of the mighty Zambezi River.
 Crossing this border at one of the two major checkpoints is certainly possible but just keep in mind that it’ll be an all-day affair.

 Below is a graph outlining all of the major border crossings in Tanzania.

-Mozambique 2 They're all hard because of dangerous Zambezi.
+|Mozambique||2||They’re all hard because of dangerous Zambezi.|

 Volunteering in Tanzania

-Internet in Tanzania
+Staying Connected in Tanzania

 Internet access and connections are more commonly found in the major urban areas of Tanzania, like Dar es Salaam and Arusha, and are fairly reliable.
 You can often find internet connection at your lodge or at a local cafe that will give you the password if you buy something.